-Please meet and join us in congratulating these exceptional Sonlight-educated students who are poised to make a difference in the world.
+Yes...you can homeschool through high school!
+Meet this year's bright, accomplished, servant-hearted Sonlight Scholarship winners.
+These exceptional Sonlight-educated students are poised to make a difference in the world.
 As the winners of our annual Sonlight scholarship competition, they have each been awarded $20,000, $10,000, or $4,000 for college.

 Many of these students have used Sonlight since they were young.
-They’re headed into careers in engineering, arts, education, and more.
+They’re headed into promising careers in engineering, arts, medicine, and more.
 Most are headed to their college of choice, and many have superb SAT or ACT scores.

 But they are also kind, big-hearted young adults.
 Through ministry and volunteerism, they live life with Jesus in their hearts and long to share God’s kingdom with the world.

 $20,000 Scholarship Winner: Simon Ross of Rosamond, CA

 Awarded $5,000 Per Year